-- Besides Victoria BC, Alaskan cruise ships to Vancouver Island may also stop at Port Hardy - on the island's northeastern coast.
+- Besides Victoria BC, Alaska-based cruise ships to Vancouver Island may also stop at Port Hardy - on the island's northeastern coast.

 - Port Hardy (population around 4,000) has a natural resources-based economy as being the gateway to Vancouver Island's best places for a travel vacation - Cape Scott Provincial Park, BC Marine Trail and North Coast Trail.
 All are located on the isalnd's northernmost tip.
 The town provides access to popular wilderness vacation experiences and activities, such as kayaking, rafting, caving, scuba diving, surfing, nature camping.